 Pursuant to our Constitution, there is no maximum number of directors that may hold office at any time.
-Our Board currently consists of nine members and each of our directors is elected annually.
+Our Board of Directors (our "Board") currently consists of nine members and each of our directors is elected annually.
 Our Constitution requires that each of our directors retire at each annual general meeting of our shareholders, and each retiring director is then eligible for re-election.

-On June 14, 2021, our Board accepted the recommendation of the Nominating and Corporate Governance Committee and voted to nominate Paul B. Bolno, M.D., MBA, Mark H.N.
-Corrigan, M.D., Christian Henry, Peter Kolchinsky, Ph.D., Adrian Rawcliffe, Ken Takanashi, Aik Na Tan, Gregory L. Verdine, Ph.D., and Heidi L. Wagner, J.D., each currently a director of the Company, for election at the 2021 AGM.
-If each such nominee is elected, he or she will serve on our Board until our 2022 Annual General Meeting of Shareholders and until his or her successor has been elected and qualified.
+On June 6, 2022, our Board accepted the recommendation of the Nominating and Corporate Governance Committee and voted to nominate Paul B. Bolno, M.D., MBA, Mark H.N.
+Corrigan, M.D., Christian Henry, Peter Kolchinsky, Ph.D., Adrian Rawcliffe, Ken Takanashi, Aik Na Tan, Gregory L. Verdine, Ph.D., and Heidi L. Wagner, J.D., each currently a director of the Company, for election at the 2022 AGM.
+If each such nominee is elected, he or she will serve on our Board until our 2023 Annual General Meeting of Shareholders and until his or her successor has been elected and qualified.

-Pursuant to the Singapore Companies Act, Chapter 50 (the "Singapore Companies Act") and our Constitution, our Board must have at least one director who is ordinarily resident in Singapore.
+Pursuant to the Companies Act 1967 of Singapore (the "Singapore Companies Act") and our Constitution, our Board must have at least one director who is ordinarily resident in Singapore.
 Ms. Tan is currently our Singapore resident director.
 Due to the Singapore Companies Act requirement that we have at least one director who is ordinarily resident in Singapore in office at all times, the sole resident director cannot resign or step down unless there is at least one other resident director.
-In the event that Ms. Tan is not elected at the 2021 AGM, she will continue in office after the 2021 AGM as a member of our Board until her qualifying successor (i.e., a Singapore resident director) is appointed.
+In the event that Ms. Tan is not elected at the 2022 AGM, she will continue in office after the 2022 AGM as a member of our Board until her qualifying successor (i.e., a Singapore resident director) is appointed.

-Set forth below are the names of our directors, their ages as of June 15, 2021, their offices in the Company, if any, their principal occupations or employment for at least the past five years, the length of their tenure as directors and the names of other public companies in which they hold or have held directorships during the past five years.
+Set forth below are the names of our directors, their ages as of June 22, 2022, their offices in the Company, if any, their principal occupations or employment for at least the past five years, the length of their tenure as directors and the names of other public companies in which they hold or have held directorships during the past five years.
 In addition, information about the specific experience, qualifications, attributes or skills that led to our Board's conclusion at the time of filing of this proxy statement that each person listed below should serve as a director is set forth below.

 Name Age Position/Title

-Paul B. Bolno, M.D., MBA 47 President, Chief Executive Officer and Director
+Paul B. Bolno, M.D., MBA 48 President, Chief Executive Officer and Director

-Christian Henry 53 Chairman of the Board
+Christian Henry 54 Chairman of the Board

 Mark H.N.
 Corrigan, M.D.
-63 Director
+64 Director

 Peter Kolchinsky, Ph.D.
-44 Director
+45 Director

-Adrian Rawcliffe 49 Director
+Adrian Rawcliffe 50 Director

-Ken Takanashi 57 Director
+Ken Takanashi 58 Director

-Aik Na Tan 50 Director
+Aik Na Tan 51 Director

 Gregory L. Verdine, Ph.D.
-62 Director
+63 Director

 Heidi L. Wagner, J.D.
-56 Director
+57 Director